 Services

-Tended Earth provides practical support to help schools and workplaces restore and enhance urban landscapes across Melbourne’s inner north.
-Services are intentionally designed to build community, knowledge and capacity - empowering schools and workplaces to become stewards of land restoration within their own grounds.
-Core Services offered by Tended Earth are:
+Tended Earth provides practical support to restore and enhance urban landscapes across Melbourne’s inner north.
+Services are designed to empower schools and workplaces to become stewards of land restoration within their own grounds.
+Our core services are:

 Rewilding Programs - hands-on programs to help schools and workplaces create and care for biodiverse wild gardens